AllYarnsAreBeautiful/ayab-desktop/README.md

     sudo apt-get install qttools5-dev-tools

 ### Windows

-#### Release Version

-The Windows version which is available at http://ayab-knitting.com has been packed with PyInstaller and should not require any additional dependencies.
-Just unzip the archive or use the Installer and run

-    C:\AYAB\AYAB.exe

-#### Running from source & Development (Tested on Win10 1809)

 You need Python Version 3.5.3 (Important: the 64 bit version!) and PyQt5 (we used 5.11.3).